 MARSEAUD, ISM / SCIENCE PHOTO LIBRARY MARSEAUD, ISM / SCIENCE PHOTO LIBRARY

-Diabetes mellitus type 2.
-Computer artwork of malfunctional glucose metabolism in type 2 diabetes.
+Diabetes mellitus type 1.
+Computer artwork of malfunctional glucose metabolism in type 1 diabetes.
 Glucose (white) is a simple form of carbohydrate (sugar) that the body uses as energy.
 It is obtained from the digestion of food.
-Normally, when the glucose passes through the walls of the intestines (upper left) to the bloodstream a signal is sent to the pancreas (yellow, upper centre) to secrete the hormone insulin, which converts the glucose to glycogen for storage.
-Here, there is very little insulin, which encourages the liver (centre right) to release its stored glucose into the blood.
-The muscle cells (lower left) and adipose (fat) cells (lower right) have become less responsive to the insulin ('insulin resistance').
+Normally, as the glucose passes through the walls of the intestines (upper left) to the bloodstream, a signal is sent to the pancreas (yellow, upper centre) to secrete the hormone insulin.
+Insulin converts glucose into glycogen, which is then stored in the liver (centre), muscle cells (lower left) and adipose (fat) cells (lower right).
+Here, there is no insulin being made, as the insulin- producing cells have been destroyed by the body's immune system.
 See P750/176 for a diagram showing the normal metabolism of glucose.

 Model release not required.
 Property release not required.